-- In absence of competing interests, the authors should still add the following sentence in the “Competing interests” section: “The authors declare they have no personal or financial conflict of interest relating to the content of this preprint.”
+- In absence of competing interests, the authors should still add the following sentence in the “Competing interests” section: “The authors declare they have no personal or financial conflict of interest relating to the content of this article.”

 - Author contributions should be clearly stated.

 - As guidance, authors can use the CRediT Taxonomy to describe each author’s individual contributions: Conceptualization; Data curation; Formal analysis; Funding acquisition; Investigation; Methodology; Project administration; Resources; Software; Supervision; Validation; Visualization; Writing – original draft; Writing – review and editing.

 - Original data and datasets that are relevant to the study’s findings must be made available to readers.